How To Study Logical Reasoning For LSAT India 2024?

 Tip #3: Learn the Subtle Art of Eliminating Options

-Now we come to the most important yet the easiest part.
-You might be wondering how both of these stand true.
+Now, we come to the most important yet easiest part.
+You might wonder how both of these statements hold true.

 If you try to analyze the options of any questions from the LSAT previous year's paper, you will find a general pattern that one or two would be far-fetched from the other two.

-Remember that this trick should not be used as a shortcut to success, and reading a question is still the most viable way of approaching the problem, but this trick can still help you save time in those crucial moments while helping you attempt more questions.
+Remember that this trick should not be used as a shortcut to success.
+Reading a question is still the most viable way of approaching the problem, but this trick can still help you save time in those crucial moments while helping you attempt more questions.

 To master this trick, you would still need to have done tons of practice on that question.
-Unless you have an idea of a particular question's general possibilities or outcomes, you cannot conclude.
+To conclude, you must know a question's general possibilities or outcomes.

 Read More: LSAT Syllabus